 Using the ThreadLocal construct to isolate state to a particular thread and thus achieve thread safety so that each thread will hold an implicit reference to its copy of a ThreadLocal variable and will maintain its own copy instead of sharing the resource across multiple threads, as long as the thread is alive.
 This can introduce memory leaks if not used carefully.

-Calling applications written in programming languages that are prone to memory leaks.s.
+Calling applications written in programming languages that are prone to memory leaks.

 6.39.2 Avoidance mechanisms for language users